MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 **Design recommendations:**

-- Use a single [Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment) for centralized platform management except where RBAC and data sovereignty requirements mandate the consideration of separate workspaces.
+- Use a single [Monitor Logs workspace](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment) for centralized platform management except where RBAC and data sovereignty requirements mandate the consideration of separate workspaces.

     Centralized logging is critical to the visibility that's required by the operations management teams.
 The centralization of logging drives reports about change management, service health, configuration, and most other aspects of IT operations.
 Converging on a centralized workspace model reduces administrative effort and reduces the chances for gaps in observability.